mdp/cist/README.md

 The path becomes the file name. eg.

-    $ curl --data-binary @index.js http://cist.herokuapp.com/happy.js
+    $ curl -T index.js http://cist.herokuapp.com

-This will return a gist with a single file named 'happy.js' with the contents of index.js
+This will return a gist with a single file named 'index.js' with the contents of index.js

 ### Setup